corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 ```

 {{% important %}}
-If the `adminListener` property is present in the configuration, this means that the service must only be used via Admin RPC.
-In this case, the `shell` configuration property will be disabled.
-The `shell` and `adminListener` properties cannot be used in the configuration at the same time.
+Important: If the adminListener is present in the config it means that the service should only be used via Admin RPC.
 {{% /important %}}

 ## Obfuscated configuration files